 The fashion industry has been dynamic since the very beginning.
-Now, with the advent of digital age and the connectivity offered by internet, any new fashion trend that starts in a tiny corner of the world gets noticed and picked up by fashionistas around the globe.
-To gather more insights from the world of fashion, we decided to take a dive into the data that we aggregated from some of the most popular fashion retailers.
+Now, with the advent of the digital age and the connectivity offered by the internet, any new fashion trend that starts in a tiny corner of the world gets noticed and picked up by fashionistas around the globe.
+To gather more insights from the world of fashion, we decided to dive into the data that we aggregated from some of the most popular fashion retailers.
 Here are some of the interesting findings.

 - Product names

 Women dominate the world of fashion

 Women are clearly the leading consumers of fashion products.
 We found the number of products available in the women’s category to be about 5 five times higher than that of other categories.
 Popular colors available in women’s catalogs are black, white, grey, pink, and blue.
 Contemporary clothing seems out of tune at the moment with the lowest number of products listed.